Danny-Mousa/feed-reader-RSS/README.md

 # Feed Reader Testing

+## What is Jasmine
+Jasmine is a Behavior Driven Development testing framework for JavaScript.
+It does not rely on browsers, DOM, or any JavaScript framework.
+Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.

+## How to run this project :
+   - To run the project directly,please click [here](https://danny-mousa.github.io/feed-reader-RSS/.).
+   - For developers: the project repository is [here](https://github.com/Danny-Mousa/feed-reader-RSS).
+   - Or you can `clone` this repo or `download` it as a `.zip` flie, then open the `index.html` file and you can see the testing results at the page bottom

 ## Project Overview:
 > I was given a web-based application that reads RSS feeds, and my task is to write a testing code using Jasmine testing framework to make sure that the basic functionalities of the app are working as expected